-VIDEO: Topless Feminist Protests Wax Donald Trump Figure In Madrid: ‘Grab Patriarchy By The Balls’
+Topless Feminist Protests Wax Donald Trump Figure In Madrid: ‘Grab Patriarchy By The Balls’ [Video]

 — FEMEN (@FEMEN_Movement) January 17, 2017

-As the Madrid Wax Museum attempted to present its new likeness of the Donald, the young woman stormed the event with breasts bared.
+As the Madrid Wax Museum attempted to present its new likeness of Donald, a young woman stormed the event with breasts bared.

 She threw her hand under Trump’s scrotum while shouting in English and Spanish, “Grab patriarchy by the balls!”

 The same message was painted on her back.
 A guard unsuccessfully tried to cover her up with his coat and push her out of the way, but she continued to frolic in the balloons strewn about in front of the icon.

 The young Spanish woman can be seen crashing the inauguration of the wax Donald statue in videos released by several European outlets.
-None of them identified the topless activist by name, but social media linked her to the feminist group FEMEN, known for baring their breasts at manifestations carried out against sex slavery, domestic violence and other issues that disproportionately affect women.
+None of them identified the topless activist by name, but social media linked her to the feminist group FEMEN, known for baring their breasts at manifestations carried out against sex slavery, domestic violence, and other issues that disproportionately affect women.

 Trump is just one of several world leaders who have faced direct criticism from FEMEN.
 In fact, he’s not even the first one to have his wax figure targeted by the group, reported RadioFreeEurope.
-Another statue of Vladimir Putin in Paris also faced vandalism in 2014, when a member of FEMEN impaled the imitation of the Russian leader with a wooden stake and carved, “Kill Putin!” into his torso.
+Another statue of Vladimir Putin in Paris also faced vandalism in 2014, when a member of FEMEN impaled the imitation of the Russian leader with a wooden stake and carved “Kill Putin!” into his torso.

 The group proudly claimed responsibility for the topless feminist protest on their Twitter, which should be unsurprising as they have been vocally opposed to the victory of Donald Trump long before his wax figure went up in Madrid.
 FEMEN refers to “female nudity free of the patriarchal system” as the “grave-digger of the system” in the manifesto available on its website.